Devolution and Reform

 Devolved powers and funding give local areas a greater chance to shape their own destinies and after falling by the wayside in recent years, the devolution agenda is undergoing a reboot under this government’s flagship ‘levelling-up’ agenda.

 Alongside devolution, some county areas have outlined that they wish to explore local government reorganisation.
-Somerset, Cumbria, and North Yorkshire are all going through reorganisation processes presently, in addition to Dorset and Buckinghamshire in recent years.
+Somerset, Cumbria, and North Yorkshire all became unitary authorities in 2023, in addition to Dorset and Buckinghamshire in recent years.

 For those pursuing that agenda, the County Councils Network’s agenda-setting evidence with PwC presents a compelling case to inform those areas considering reform and for government in assessing different proposals.
 CCN has also undertaken significant research to support those councils wishing to explore non-structural reform with their district councils through greater collaboration and functional reform of powers.